 SENATOR GREG BALL & PURPLE HEART HOMES SEEK LOCAL SERVICE DISABLED VETERAN

-Brewster, N.Y. – 9/24/2013 – On Thursday, September 12th, 2013, Senator Greg Ball (R, C, I – Patterson) announced during a roundtable at the Carmel Town Hall that he would be teaming up with Purple Heart Homes to build a home for a local service connected disabled veteran within the next year.
+Brewster, N.Y. – 9/24/2013 – On Thursday, September 12th, 2013, Senator Greg Ball (R, C, I – Patterson) announced during a roundtable at the Carmel Town Hall that he would be teaming up with Purple Heart Homes to assist a service-connected disabled veteran in either constructing or fully renovating a home within the next year.

 Senator Greg Ball and Purple Heart Homes are now seeking community support to find a service connected disabled veteran as well as a location to build the home.
 In addition to the veteran and location, Senator Ball and Purple Heart Homes are also seeking a highly motivated volunteer coordinator and fundraising coordinator for their initiative.

 “It is heartwarming to see the immense community support we have received since we first made this announcement.
 Literally hundreds of local elected officials, financial institutions, small businesses and community partners have stepped up to the plate.
 We are now beginning the first steps of securing a service disabled veteran and a location to build the home,” said Senator Greg Ball.
 “If you would like to join our Purple Heart Homes Senate Task Force and join our honorable efforts, please contact my office today.”